 - 2.3.1 At the end of each heat and final, and after official review, the results will be displayed with reasonable despatch for the competitor's checking and information. - 2.3.2 The result sheet will include lap times and finishing positions.
-The display sheet will also display the official time of posting.
+The display sheet will also display - IFMAR World Championship rules, section 1:10 Offroad Electric the official time of posting.